Ethical and responsible research principles and practices

 Responsible Conduct in Research and Innovation (Research Integrity)

-The planned schedule is a session per week (2 hours/week)
+The planned schedule is one session per week (3 hours/week)

 Language: English